Sadickachuli/test/README.md

 # EcoTrends - Latest Climate News

 EcoTrends is a web application that provides users with the latest climate news from trusted sources, such as NASA and UN.
 Stay informed about climate-related developments and issues with just a click.
+## link to demo video: https://screenrec.com/share/MOQdlzSBR7
 ![EcoTrends Screenshot](screenshot.png)

 ## Description